Medusa-Intelligence-Corp/TranslateTribune/README.md

 - [ ] Implement a regional filter on the homepage (Asia, Europe, etc...) see [index.html](./static/index.html).
 - [ ] Add Google Gemini models and add them as an option in [llm.py](./utils/llm.py).
 Test and see if they can beat the current defaults given the cost
 - [ ] Add a bluesky bot integration that shares the top story to bluesky using their [Python API](https://atproto.blue/en/latest/).

+## BRAD'S WISHLIST
+- [ ] ($120/language) Add foreign language editions (that serve the site in Chinese let's say and scrape US and other sources), recruit 'editors' to manage sources and be daily readers/testers.
+- [ ] ($360/yr) Setup .onion serving on Vultr server via [EOTK](https://github.com/alecmuffett/eotk) see [guide here](https://shen.hong.io/making-websites-on-tor-using-eotk/).